youngmp/applications_park/info/readme.md

 * The Professor is In is a great blog that helped prepare me for my final application cycle theprofessorisin.com

 # Career changes
 As mentioned above, this section has some information about transitioning form pure math to applied, or from applied math to science.
-Please remember that these guidelines from the perspective of one person.
+Please remember that these are only guidelines from the perspective of one person.

 ## Pure math to applied